tquanghuy/GCP-ACE/4-Compute-Engine.md

 ## Compute Options
 - **Machine Families**: General-purpose, Compute-optimized, Memory-optimized, Accelerator-optimized.
 - **Custom Machine Types**: Tailored configurations for specific workloads.
+- Note: Custom machines can be used only for some VM families & up to 224vCPU/896 GB RAM

 ## Pricing and Discounts

 - **Per-second billing**: You are charged by the second, with a minimum charge of 1 minute per VM instance.
 - **Sustained use discounts**: Automatically applied when you run instances for a significant portion of the month, reducing costs without any commitment.
+  - **Savings**: Can reach up to 30% off compared to standard pricing, depending on usage level.
 - **Committed use discounts**: Receive deeper discounts by committing to use specific resources (vCPUs, memory) for 1 or 3 years, regardless of actual usage.
+  - **Savings**: Can reach up to 57% off compared to pay-as-you-go pricing for eligible resources.

 ## Special Types of VMs
 ### Preemptible VMs